d11r/d11r-me/src/posts/reflecting-on-my-bsc-studies.md

 ![Innopolis University](/images/iu_result.webp "Innopolis University: a view from the dormitory overpass")

-The decision to study at Innopolis University (IU) was not an easy one to make, but reflecting back, it was the right one for me.
+The decision to study at Innopolis University (IU) was not an easy one to make but reflecting back, it was the right one for me.
 IU is located in [Innopolis City](https://en.wikipedia.org/wiki/Innopolis) (built in 2012), in the Republic of Tatarstan, in Russia.
 That's over 2500km away from home.
 The distance and the class schedule meant that I'd get to come home twice a year - once during the winters for 1 month, and once during the summers for 3 months.

 One huge plus that IU had going for itself was that both the classes and the exams were completely in English.
 This meant that I didn't need to spend time learning a new language before the semester starts.
-In addition, I really liked that the university is new, and this means that the curriculum is likely not going to be outdated.
+In addition, I liked that the university is new, and this means that the curriculum is likely not going to be outdated.
 They gave scholarships to a lot of talented individuals, so that also meant that I got to meet many self-driven and enthusiastic people along the way.

 On the other hand, I disliked the fact that there is pretty much nothing to do in the city.
 In fact, when I got there in 2017, it barely had a supermarket.
 Now the situation is a bit different, but at the time, going to Kazan (the closest big city, approx. 1hr away by bus) was a must for all the shopping and entertainment.

 ![Kazan's Cauldron: a monument](/images/kazan_result.webp "Kazan's Cauldron")

 But all in all, I thought the pros beat the cons.
 I get to concentrate on my studies, and when I finish all my exams I get to come back home and spend some quality time with family and friends.
 All that while receiving a monthly scholarship allowing me to become more and more financially independent.
-So I accepted the offer and in the Fall of 2017 I officially became a freshman of Innopolis University.
+So I accepted the offer and in the Fall of 2017, I officially became a freshman of Innopolis University.

 ## Curriculum and the structure of courses